-Since the NoMa/Gallaudet U Metro Station opened in 2004 (initially named the New York Ave/Florida Ave/Gallaudet U Station), NoMa has become the fastest-growing neighborhood in Washington, D.C.
-As of January 2015, NoMa has more than 11.8 million square feet of office space and 3,800 apartments.
-More than 40,000 people work in NoMa each day, and more than 20,000 people live nearby in new apartment buildings or historic rowhouse communities.
+Since the NoMa-Gallaudet U Metro station opened in 2004 (initially named New York Ave-Florida Ave-Gallaudet U), NoMa has become the fastest-growing neighborhood in Washington, D.C.
+As of the end of 2018, NoMa has more than 13.2 million square feet of office space and 4,800+ new apartments.
+More than 54,000 people work in NoMa each day, and more than 44,000 people live in the greater NoMa neighborhood.

-Notwithstanding this truly remarkable wave of development and revitalization, one critical element was overlooked when the District planned the redevelopment of the area; namely, PARKS.
+Notwithstanding this truly remarkable wave of development and revitalization, one critical element was overlooked when the District planned the redevelopment of the area: PARKS.

-Originally inhabited by Piscataway Indians, the area now known as NoMa began to develop in 1792 when Florida Avenue was established as the rural boundary of Washington, D.C.
+Originally inhabited by Piscataway Indians, the area now known as NoMa began to develop in 1792, when Florida Avenue (then known as Boundary Street) was established as the rural boundary of Washington, D.C.
 By the mid-1800s, NoMa was primarily farmland settled by working-class Irish.
-The immigrant residents named the area “Swampoodle,” for the swampy land and puddles created from overflows of the Tiber Creek, a now-buried waterway that runs roughly along North Capitol Street.
-Swampoodle was largely characterized by brick rowhomes, similar to those seen in historic residential areas of Washington, D.C.
+The immigrant residents named the area “Swampoodle” for the swampy land and puddles created from overflows of the Tiber Creek, a now-buried waterway that runs roughly along North Capitol Street.
+Swampoodle was largely characterized by brick rowhomes similar to those seen in historic residential areas of Washington, D.C.

-In 1856, President Lincoln established Gallaudet University to the northeast of Swampoodle, at the intersection of Florida Avenue, NE and Sixth Street, NE.
-In 1860, the Government Publishing Office was established by an Act of Congress at the corner of North Capitol and H Streets, NW, and the following year, President Lincoln appointed the first Printer of the United States.
+In 1856, President Abraham Lincoln established Gallaudet University to the northeast of Swampoodle, at the intersection of Florida Avenue NE and 6th Street NE.
+In 1860, the Government Publishing Office was established by an Act of Congress at the corner of North Capitol Street and H Street NW, and the following year, President Lincoln appointed the first Printer of the United States.

-With the building of Union Station over 100 homes were condemned to make way for track and terminal construction, displacing and physically dividing residents of the Swampoodle neighborhood.
-Once this rail hub was established, the area north of the station became heavily industrial with warehouses and coal yards.
+With the building of Union Station in the first decade of the 20th century, over 100 homes were condemned to make way for track and terminal construction, displacing and physically dividing Swampoodle residents.
+Once this rail hub was established, the area north of the station and west of the tracks became heavily industrial, with warehouses and coal yards.

 As rail transportation declined, the area experienced disinvestment and deterioration.
-The NoMa area, blocks from the US Capitol and with excellent transit assets, was mostly comprised of vacant lots.
+The NoMa area, blocks from the U.S. Capitol and with excellent transit assets, consisted mostly of vacant lots.